-Professional Masters in Petroleum Reservoir Systems

-Master of Engineering (Petroleum Engineering)
+Professional Masters in Petroleum Reservoir Systems Master of Engineering (Petroleum Engineering)

 Master of Science (Petroleum Engineering)

 Doctor of Philosophy (Petroleum Engineering)

 Program Description:

 The Petroleum Engineering Department offers students a choice of a Master of Science (MS) degree or a Master of Engineering (ME) degree.
 For the MS degree, a thesis is required in addition to course work.
 For the ME degree, no thesis is required, but the course work requirement is greater than that for the MS degree.
 After admission to the graduate program, students may change from ME to MS, or vice versa, according to their needs and interests.
+The Petroleum Engineering Department also offers CSM undergraduate students the option of a Combined Undergraduate/Graduate Program.
+This is an accelerated program that provides the opportunity to the CSM students to have a head start on graduate education.
 Applications from students having an ME or MS in Petroleum Engineering, or in another discipline, will be considered for admission to the Doctor of Philosophy (Ph.D.) program.
 To obtain the Ph.D. degree, a student must demonstrate unusual competence, creativity, and dedication in the degree field.
 In addition to extensive course work, a dissertation is required for the Ph.D. degree.
 Program Requirements: